boostorg/gil/doc/design_guide.rst

 Color Space and Layout
 ----------------------

 A color space captures the set and interpretation of channels comprising a pixel.
-It is an MPL random access sequence containing the types of all elements in the color space.
+In Boost.GIL, color space is defined as an MPL random access sequence containing the types of all elements in the color space.

 Two color spaces are considered *compatible* if they are equal (i.e. have the same set of colors in the same order).

 Related Concepts
 ~~~~~~~~~~~~~~~~